-A spearfishing knife is used to dispatch fish quickly and humanely so it must have a razor sharp spear, tanto or clip point.
+A spearfishing knife is used to dispatch fish quickly and humanely so it must have a razor sharp spear, needle or clip point tip.
 It also comes in handy to cut line that you might get tangled up in so it needs to have a serrated edge as well.

 As a beginner you should consider getting a cheaper knife.
 They take a beating and to be honest they are quite easy to lose.
 In our Best Dive Knife guide we recommend the Boffer scuba knife as a good cheap option for beginners.